Staffing Levels and Dependency Audit - Care Homes

 • Q44 | Unanswered

-Is agency use governed by a clear policy (approval, competence checks, right-to-work, DBS, training verification)?
+Is agency use governed by a clear policy covering approval, competence checks, right to work, DBS and training verification?

 Supporting Notes